ardnew/cathys/doc/extra/pid/README.md

 However, the location to apply this algorithm is still TBD.
 The options are:

 1. Implement in the [cathys sensor library][sensor] at the time immediately following the low-pass filter.
 The resulting value produced by the differential PID factor is then output as the primary output of the sensor library.
 The original data produced by the low-pass filter would not be output or available externally to the library.
 The original raw sensor data remains private regardless.
-2. Implement in the [Create drive controller][drive] at the time immediately following receipt of the low-pass filter output via serial UART.
+2. Implement in the [cathys drive controller][drive] at the time immediately following receipt of the low-pass filter output via serial UART.
 The serial communication is a little less reliable, so the input to the PID algorithm may not be as smooth, but the drive controller will retain access to both the low-pass filter data as well as the PID-processed data.
 Not sure if this is desirable, or if the benefit outweighs the potential loss in signal accuracy.
 Again, the original raw sensor data is still not unavailable.

 [pid]:https://en.wikipedia.org/wiki/PID_controller
 [sensor]:https://github.com/ardnew/cathys/tree/master/platform/arduino/cathys-sensor